-Many employees have embraced working-from-home and have enjoyed the more flexible approach to work.
-Going forward, a recent study suggests that 75% of employees would like a hybrid working model, with 4/5 employees wishing to work-from-home atleast 2 days per week.
+Many employees have embraced working-from-home and have enjoyed a more flexible approach to work.
+Going forward, a recent study suggests that 75% of employees would like a hybrid working model, with 4/5 employees wishing to work-from-home at least 2 days per week.

 As work/life balance becomes key in many people’s lives, flexible working is a necessity for their wellbeing.
-More and more employers are adopting a hybrid working model, with some still working from home full-time.
+More and more employers are adopting a hybrid working model, with some continuing to work from home full-time.

 Wellbeing and Mental Health ❤️